 Itten’s color wheel contains only purely chromatic colors and is criticized for being too simplified.
 However, this characteristic makes it a particularly good tool for beginners or simple projects.

-Contrasts of color form the basis for our perception of color and can start from the amounts of color, the hues of color, the intensity of color, the relationships of color to each other, and the application of color.
+The contrast of colors forms the basis for our perception of color and can start from the amounts of color, the hues of color, the intensity of color, the relationships of color to each other, and the application of color.
 Itten distinguished between the following contrasts of color:

 Experienced artists always work with one or more contrasts, but even amateur artists may already unconsciously use them in some of their artwork.
 The conscious use of different contrasts can help to better capture the moods of paintings.